Guichaguri/cachimbo/docs/stores/cloudflare-workers-kv.md

 const data = await cache.get("key"); // "value"
 ```

-## Notes
+## Remarks

-Cloudflare Workers KV has eventual consistency, which means that there might be a delay before a recently written value is visible to subsequent reads.
+- Cloudflare Workers KV has eventual consistency, which means that there might be a delay before a recently written value is visible to subsequent reads.
 This is important to consider when designing your caching strategy.

-KV also does not support TTLs shorter than 60 seconds.
+- KV also does not support TTLs shorter than 60 seconds.

 More information about Cloudflare Workers KV can be found in the [official documentation](https://developers.cloudflare.com/kv/concepts/how-kv-works/).